-OxyContin, the brand name for the drug oxycodone, is an opioid prescribed to treat severe constant pain.
-According to the Food and Drug Administration (FDA), even if you are prescribed OxyContin and take it as directed by your doctor, you may still be at risk for overdose and death.
+OxyContin, the brand name for the drug oxycodone, is an opioid prescribed to treat severe, constant pain.
+According to the U.S. Food and Drug Administration (FDA), even if you are prescribed OxyContin and take it as directed by your doctor, you can develop addiction and may be at risk for overdose and death.
 Here is what you should look for if you think you or someone you know may be high on OxyContin.

 Signs of OxyContin Intoxication